grcasey/python_projects/neural_networks_mnist/README.md

 In my case, I cured the overfitting by two simple techniques:
 1. First and foremost I was still working on architecture, so I was constantly improving my LSTM and it could learn to generalize well.
 For example, I added more layers and memory units, more epochs.
-2. I used even smaller subset of data.
-By adding more data points, I was able to increase discrepancies in the patterns so my model won't "get too familiar" with what it fed with.
+2. During formation I used even smaller subsets of data.
+By adding more data points I was able to increase discrepancies in the patterns so my model won't "get too familiar" with what it fed with during training stage.

 Other useful technique I would go for having a bit of additional time is augmentation.
 Augmentation allows to randomly rotate the image, zoom it in, add a color filter, or basically